pm4py/pm4py-core/README.md

 *pip install -U pm4py*

 ## Release Notes
-To track the incremental updates, we offer a *CHANGE_LOG* file.
+To track the incremental updates, we offer a *CHANGELOG* file.

 ## Third Party Dependencies
 As scientific library in the Python ecosystem, we rely on external libraries to offer our features.